williamsmichael/networker/README.md

 ## Usage

-Networker will provide the opportunities to login into a secure environment, build a phone book, track user locations of residency, observe analytics based on the user group profiles, communicate through a project-based message system.
+Networker provides opportunities to login into a secure environment, build a phone book, track user locations of residency, observe analytics based on the user group profiles, communicate through a project-based message system.
 The project-based message system will allow for the users to collaborate on specific goals and communicate through posts and uploads.

 ## Focus Group